-If you or a loved one were a victim of a personal injury accident in Huntsville, you have the legal right to seek a payout for your accident-related losses.
+If you or a loved one was a victim of a personal injury accident in Huntsville, you have the legal right to seek a payout for your accident-related losses.
 Recover the compensation you need and deserve.
-A Huntsville personal injury lawyer can work to help you prove your case.
+A Huntsville personal injury lawyer can help you prove your case.

 Our law firm can offer you a free consultation with a member of our personal injury team.
 We have over 40 years of experience in personal injury law.
 Our results speak for themselves.
-Let us give you the support you need to move forward from your injuries.
+Let us give you the support you need to move forward.